 - Sharing and publishing calls — The recording system provides a secure and traceable way to share recordings among various members of your organization.

 - Using the Cisco IP phone service — Many convenient features of the Verba call recording system are available from Cisco IP phones.

 - Searching conversations — The conversation search page can be accessed through the Search menu.

 - Dial-in user interface

-- Using the Lync 2010, 2013 and Skype for Business extension for conference call recording
+- Using the Lync 2010 and 2013 extension for conference call recording

 This guide is targeted for administrators responsible for managing user and group rights and register recorded phones and more.